Slicing

 State Verification: Verify Merkle trees in slices rather than full traversal.

-Slicing applicable to various proof systems.
+Slicing is applicable to various proof systems.

 Slicing Benefits